How to Pay for a Funeral

 Filing for death benefits on behalf of survivors is a standard service of most funeral homes.
 If survivors decide to file their own claims, the funeral director should be asked if this will reduce the home’s “professional services” charge.

 A lump-sum Social Security death benefit of $255 is available to a surviving eligible spouse or dependent child (under 18).
-When there is no survivor, no payment is made.
-An application for the payment must be filed within two years of the death.
-Payment is made directly to the surviving spouse or entitled child, never directly to the funeral home.
+An application must be filed within two years of the death.
+Payment is made directly to the surviving spouse or entitled child, never the funeral home.

-Honorably discharged veterans and their spouses may be entitled to burial in one of 135 national cemeteries in 40 states (and Puerto Rico) with a grave marker and a flag for the casket.
+Honorably discharged veterans and their spouses may be entitled to burial in one of 155 national cemeteries in 42 states (and Puerto Rico), with a grave marker and a flag for the casket.
 Other benefits may be available if the death occurred during active duty or during hospitalization in a veterans’ facility.
-To check for benefits, contact the Veterans Affairs Benefits Office (800-827-1000).
+To check, contact the Veterans Affairs’ Veterans Benefits Administration (800-827-1000).

 Avoid Prepaid Funeral Plans

 You can write down your own preferences for your funeral arrangements and give them to a likely survivor.
 Alternatively, you can file a preference form with a funeral home without making any financial commitment.
 Both are good ideas.